jakehanson/ISING/README.md

-Repository to create and evolve Ising Models.
+Development Repository to create and evolve Ising Models.